60 to 180 mins

-Liposuction, lipoplasty, or ‘lipo’, is a surgical procedure that removes stubborn pockets of fat from the body.
+Liposuction, also known as lipoplasty, liposculpture or lipo, is a surgical procedure that aims to remove stubborn pockets of fat from the body.
 It is not a weight-loss procedure and is instead very effective at perfecting and sculpting many different parts of the body from the chin and jaw to the ankles and calves.
 Currently, it is one of the most popular cosmetic procedures in the UK.
-It is important to have a good understanding of liposuction before you have it done.
-This liposuction overview will introduce you to the procedure.